-First off, I do believe in God.
+In case you didn’t know, I believe in God.
 I have a Lord and Savior that I wholeheartedly believe created me and looks out for me.
 No, I don’t go to church nor do I consider myself to be a “holy roller” or a “bible thumper”.
-If you read my blog you know without a doubt I’m a sinner and cuss a lot.
-Actually, it’s not a lot, it’s A LOT.
+If you read my blog you know without a doubt I’m a sinner.
 I’m not perfect and neither is anyone else.
 So, don’t judge me, don’t put me down, don’t preach to me.
 I know I do bad things.
 We all do in some way don’t we?
 That’s a whole different post.

 Today on my way home from work I was on a two lane back road with the top down and the sun shining, blaring my music when in my rear view mirror about ten cars back I saw them coming.